poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         def __handle_message(self, msg):
             # Here something can be done with received message before it reaches the client.
-            self.xmpp.event('example_tag_message', msg)          ##~ Call event which can be handled by the client with desired objest as an argument.
+            self.xmpp.event('example_tag_message', msg)          ##~ Call event which can be handled by the client with desired object as an argument.

-StanzaPath objects should be initialized in a specific way, such as:
+StanzaPath objects should be initialised in a specific way, such as:
 `'OBJECT_NAME[@type=TYPE_OF_OBJECT][/{NAMESPACE}[TAG]]'`

 * For OBJECT_NAME we can use `'message'` or `'iq'`.
 * For TYPE_OF_OBJECT, when iq is specified, `'get, set, error or result'` can be used.
-When objest is a message, then the message type can be used, like `'chat'`.
+When object is a message, then the message type can be used, like `'chat'`.
 * NAMESPACE should always be a namespace from tag extension class.
 * TAG should contain the tag, in this case:`'example_tag'`.

-Now every message containing the defined namespace inside `'example_tag'` is catched.
+Now every message containing the defined namespace inside `'example_tag'` is cached.
 It is possible to check the content of it.
 Then, the message is send to the client with the `'example_tag_message'` event.

 .. code-block:: python